TherDiv/TherDiv/README.md

 ---

-📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/esther-ticlla/) or send me an email.
+📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/esther-ticlla/).

 <!---
 TherDiv/TherDiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.